anandwana001/exoplayer-example/README.md

  * `Player.TIMELINE_CHANGE_REASON_DYNAMIC` - when item added, removed or moved

 `getCurrentTag()` - To check which items in playling on the player.

+### MergingMediaSource
+`MergingMediaSource(mediaSource, subtitleSource)`
+The Timeline of the sources being merged must have the same number of periods.
+Mostly use to merge video with their subtitles.

+### LoopingMediaSource
+`LoopingMediaSource(mediaSource, 2)`
+Pass the loop count and this will loop the given media source that number of times.

+### ClippingMediaSource
+`ClippingMediaSource(mediaSource, 120000000, 150000000)`
+Pass the media source and start and end position in microseconds from where you have to clip the video.

 ## How does ExoPlayer works under the hood